What is the body of knowledge and skills which form the extent of the curriculum?

 Above all our curriculum is designed to promote and develop confidence, aspiration, ambition and tolerance for in the children in our setting.
 Our aim is to inspire our children to be hard working and successful in an ever changing world

-Wordsmith is an whole text English scheme of work that we use to introduce whole class reading during English lessons.
+To support the teaching of Cornerstones we have developed a whole text English scheme of work that we use to introduce whole class reading during English lessons.
 At the end of the school day, stories can be shared with the whole class.
 During this time, children are actively engaged in a comprehension / grammar task linked to the book being read.

 Grammar, Punctuation and Spelling

 Teachers model spelling skills and children have spelling activities to complete and words to learn at home each week.
 Grammar and punctuation skills are taught and applied in extended writing.
-Discrete spelling lessons are taught using rising stars spelling and Wordsmith to support.

 Children are taught daily phonics using the Floppy Phonic and Letters and Sounds scheme.
 Phonics is further reinforced during writing and reading sessions.